Chapter 1501:9-1 Oil Well Drilling

 (c) Maintain well control when drilling on fluid below the zone.

-(45) "Subject tract or drilling unit" means a tract upon which a person proposes to drill, reopen, deepen, plug back, or re-work a well for producing oil and natural gas.
+(49) "Subject tract " means a tract or tracts upon which a person proposes to drill, reopen, deepen, plug back, or re-work one or more wells for producing oil and natural gas.

 (a) Physical waste, such as the term is understood generally in the oil and gas industry;